MicrosoftDocs/learn/learn-pr/iot/examine-device-provisioning-service-coding-tools-access/includes/5-control-access-device-provisioning-service.md

-The Azure IoT Device Provisioning Service uses *authentication* and *permissions* to grant access to each endpoint.
+The Azure IoT Hub Device Provisioning Service uses *authentication* and *permissions* to grant access to each endpoint.
 Permissions limit the access to a service instance based on functionality.
-For example, a backend app must include a token that contains security credentials along with every message it sends to the service.

 ## Authentication